 But modern scientific techniques have allowed researchers to better understand, and then take advantage of, the underlying mechanisms by which plant toxins and animal venoms attack normal metabolic processes.
 For example, some neurotoxins block the release of chemical messengers called neurotransmitters; some stop neurotransmitter messages from being received; some send false signals; and still others disrupt nerve cell activity by opening channels in cell walls.
 If muscles in the heart or lungs fail to get the proper signal to function, the results are fatal.
 But applying the same effect in nonlethal doses can stem tremors or the registering of pain.

-“What is a poison?” asks Mark Siddall, curator in the Division of Invertebrate Zoology who is also curator of the special exhibition The Power of Poison, which opens November 16.
+“What is a poison?” asks Mark Siddall, curator of the special exhibition The Power of Poison.
 “It’s a substance that interferes with normal physiological processes, that alters or stops them, or makes things happen.
 That is essentially what medicines are, too.”

 The potential for tapping nature is staggering.
 By conservative estimates, some 100,000 animals, from lizards and snakes to sea anemones and jellyfish, produce venom, which in turn can contain hundreds of different toxins.
 So far, only about 10,000 animal toxins have been identified, and 1,000 of these have been studied in depth, with a view to developing drugs.
 The anticoagulants tyrofabin and hirudin were derived from animal sources, respectively, the blood-thinning venom of the African saw-scaled viper and a substance secreted by leeches.